mohammedzamakhan/toddmotto.github.io/_posts/2016-12-13-building-tesla-battery-calculator-angular-2-reactive-forms.md

 ### Deploying with Ahead-of-Time compilation

 AoT means Angular will precompile everything (including our templates) and give us the bare minimum Angular 2 needs for our application.
-I'm getting around `313 KB` for this entire project, including images, fonts.
+I'm getting around `313 KB` for this entire project, including images, fonts. `184 KB` of that is Angular 2 code!

 #### Deploying to GitHub pages